NativeScript/nativescript-angular/DevelopmentWorkflow.md

     ``` bash
     npm install
     ```
-3. Make sure to have and emulator set up or connect a physical Android/iOS device.
+3. Make sure to have an emulator set up or connect a physical Android/iOS device.

 4. Build the app for Android or iOS
     ```bash